Fragjacker/DoW-Mod-Manager/README.md

 - Advanced Start Options:

-  - **-dev** : Starts the game in developers mode that provides helpful debug tools and enables execution of skripts (such as the autoexec.lua) in skirmish games, which are not available in the base game.
+  - **-dev** : Starts the game in developers mode that provides helpful debug tools and enables execution of scripts (such as the autoexec.lua) in skirmish games, which are not available in the base game.
 	(WARNING: Don't use this in multiplayer as it will not work.)

   - **-nomovies** : Skips all movies and directly launches the game with the loading screen for a faster startup (Is checked by default for convenience)